egovernment/egovernment.github.io/_documentation/installation/nginx.markdown

 # nGinx "site" Configuration

 Especially in production environment, it's recommened to use some form of HTTP proxy on top Node.js server.
-It allows to configure more secure HTTP server setup, and provides a mean to run many systems on one server.
+It allows to configure more secure HTTP server setup, and provides a way to run many systems on one server.

 [nGinx](https://nginx.org/en/) is perfect choice, below is our recommendation for nGinx reverse proxy site setup